-3.7 Execution of Interagency Agreements for Interagency Acquisitions
+3.6 Execution of Interagency Agreements for Interagency Acquisitions

-Signature authority for interagency acquisitions shall rest with the contracting officer.
-The contracting officer ensures the requirements reviews and approvals have been accomplished and that the roles and responsibilities of the DOC function in the interagency acquisition process (requesting agency or servicing agency) are met.
+Signature authority for interagency acquisitions shall rest with the contracting officer or other designated individual in accordance with operating unit policy.
+The designated individual ensures the requirements reviews and approvals have been accomplished and that the roles and responsibilities of the Department of Commerce in the interagency acquisition process (requesting agency or servicing agency) are met.

-3.8 Official Agreement File
+3.7 Official Agreement File